Addressing the STEM skills gap - progression to university, employer engagement and postgraduate training

 Professor Sa'ad Medhat

-Guests of Honour: Professor John Perkins, former Chief Scientific Advisor, Department for Business, Innovation and Skills and Professor Sa'ad Medhat, Chief Executive, NEF: The Innovation Institute
+Guests of Honour: Professor John Perkins, former Chief Scientific Adviser, Department for Business, Innovation and Skills and Professor Sa'ad Medhat, Chief Executive Officer, NEF: The Innovation Institute

 Timed to follow November's publication of the Perkins Review Progress Report, delegates at this conference will assess progress made by the sector to close the STEM (Science, Technology, Engineering and Maths) skills gap by encouraging more young people to study these subjects and take up careers in related industries.

 The conference also coincides with the Government's Your Life campaign, announced by the Chancellor in May 2014, which aims to increase the number of young people, particularly women, studying STEM subjects by 50% over the next three years.